Summer Camp Dates

 - Videos - Choose from an extensive range of horsey videos.

 - Roping - Learn the art of lassoing a calf from a tin horse.

 - Swimming - In covered heated pool.
 Children swimming are supervised all the time, by proficient swimmers.
 We do not though, have a qualified life saver on duty.
 The pool has a max. depth of 5' 6".
 If any parent is unhappy about their child swimming in these circumstances please notify a member of staff on arrival.

-- Nature Trail - Three miles of track beside marshland, woodland and rivers.
+- Nature Trail - Three miles of farm tracks beside marshland, woodland and rivers and meadows.

 Meet our Goats, Alpacas, Camelot the camel, Smokey the Donkey, the Heavy Horses and all of the other pet animals.
 See the only existing herd of Camargue Horses in the UK with their foals.
 You may even get the opportunity to pet the foals.

 Accommodation is in wooden 'Wendy Houses'.
 These sleep four.
 If you are coming with a friend, or friends, we will try to make sure you can sleep together, provided you let us know who you want to be with when you fill in your booking form!
 You are welcome to bring your own tent if you wish.
 There is CCTV in operation on the camp site at night, and a nanny stays on site with the children.
 Located within the fenced field in which the children camp is the toilet and shower block.
 This is lit at night.
 The camp site is located right next to the proprietors house.
 Please note that during our Summer Pony Camps the Valley Farm Campsite is closed to the general public for security reasons.